At-Tuwani: History

-Byzantine pottery has been found at the nearby ruins of Khirbet at-Tuwani.

 The village of Tawani is built on the ruins of Khirbet at-Tuwani.
-In an archeological survey conducted in 1968 several edifices and fences were noted; some pottery findings on site were traced to the Byzantine era and Middle Ages.
+In an archeological survey conducted in 1968 several edifices, fences and pottery dated to the Byzantine era and Middle Ages.
 Most of the archeological findings were since removed.
-In 2011, an Archeological excavation led by Israeli Authority Excavators at the site suggested that one of the buildings was a synagogue from the Second Temple (Early Roman) Period.
-This structure is located at the heart of the village of Tuwani, immediately adjacent to village homes.
-In the opinion of the excavators, the ancient locality served the Jewish population in the 1st-2nd century BCE, and a Byzantine Church exposed at the site testifies, they believe, to a change in the composition of the population.

 Today the village mainly consists of ancient houses from the Ottoman time, often build over the more ancient caves.

+In 1838, Edward Robinson and noted At-Tawaneh as a ruin located southeast of el-Khulil.
+Tell Tuwaneh appears on Van de Velde's map of Palestine, charted in 1851-1852, and published in 1858.

-In the 1883 the Palestine Exploration Fund's Survey of Western Palestine, the place (named Khürbet Tûâny) was described as: Foundations and walls; a circular masonry well, and rock-cut tombs now blocked.
+In the 1870s Palestine Exploration Fund's Survey of Western Palestine, the place (named Khürbet Tûâny) was described as: Foundations and walls; a circular masonry well, and rock-cut tombs now blocked.
 A lintel stone 6 ft long was found with a winged tablet on it.
 Near the ruin was a round olive-press, 7 ft diameter, 10 in deep, with a rim 5 in thick.
 It was cut in a sort of sunken platform of the live rock, with a socket for a pole or pillar in the centre of the press.

-In the early 19th century, many residents of the two big villages in the area of South Mount Hebron, Yatta and Dura, started to immigrate to ruins and caves in the area and became 'satellite villages' (daughters) to the mother town.
-Reasons for the expansion were lack of land for agriculture and construction in the mother towns which resulted in high prices of land, rivalry between the mother towns' chamulas wishing to control more land and resources, and being a security buffer, which made it more difficult for gangs of robbers to raid the mother villages.
+In the 19th century, many residents of the two big villages in the area of South Mount Hebron, Yatta and Dura, started to immigrate to ruins and caves in the area and became 'satellite villages' (daughters) to the mother town.
+Reasons for the expansion were lack of land for agriculture and construction in the mother towns which resulted in high prices of land, rivalry between the mother towns' hamulas wishing to control more land and resources, and being a security buffer, which made it more difficult for gangs of robbers to raid the mother villages.
 Caves are used by locals as residences, storage spaces and sheepfolds.
 The affiliation between the satellite villages and the mother town remained.
 While some of the satellites became permanent villages with communities of hundreds, others remained temporary settlements which served the shepherds and fallāḥīn for several months every year.
 In 1981-2 it was estimated 100-120 families dwelt in caves permanently in the South Mount Hebron region while 750-850 families lived there temporarily.

 At-Tuwani had a population of 127 at the Jordanian census of 1961.